A Digital Nomad’s Guide to Berlin

 I’ve found that you’ll have the most chances of success if you send over a link to your Facebook profile, personal blog, and give them a good sense of who you are in your email.
 I usually also sent a link to my Airbnb references, as well.

-Be warned, however, that some Berlin sub-lets will hold a β€œcasting” session to see who should get the room.
+Be warned, however, that some Berlin sub-lets will hold a “casting” session to see who should get the room.
 My first time at a casting session was quite weird: I had to sit in a circle of about ten other interested people as we all introduced ourselves and what we were about.

-One of the other people introduced himself as a DJ who was just back from Nepal where he’d helped out at a children’s orphanage.Β He seemed so cool even I felt he should get it!
+One of the other people introduced himself as a DJ who was just back from Nepal where he’d helped out at a children’s orphanage.
+He seemed so cool even I felt he should get it!

 Long Term Rentals for Digital Nomads in Berlin

-Tenants enjoy excellent protections under German law, so landlords tend to have quite exacting standards for renting out apartments in terms of credit rating, a full-time job and evidence of paying the rent in the past.Β In addition, apartments often come entirely unfurnished right down to the light fittings and without any kitchen.
+Tenants enjoy excellent protections under German law, so landlords tend to have quite exacting standards for renting out apartments in terms of credit rating, a full-time job and evidence of paying the rent in the past.
+In addition, apartments often come entirely unfurnished right down to the light fittings and without any kitchen.

 When I moved back to Berlin in 2015, I rented a place on Airbnb for a month before subletting an apartment for 1 year from a couple who moved abroad before finally getting my own long term rent once I had all the extensive paperwork required.

 As Germany is part of the Schengen agreement, citizens of other Schengen member states can travel, stay and work visa free throughout the whole territory.
-If you’re not from the Schengen zone then you will need to apply for a Schengen Visa which will allow you to visit for 90 days within a 180 days period.

-While the lifestyle of a digital nomad is exciting, getting the paperwork correct to run a location independent business in Germany can be difficult. Β In order to start a business here, one must go through heaps of paperwork, physically go to different government offices and later face complicated taxation procedures.Β
+In order to start a business here, one must go through heaps of paperwork, physically go to different government offices and later face complicated taxation procedures.
+Luckily there’s help available – Xolo was created to help digital nomads and freelancers to start their location independent businesses.

 Where do Digital Nomads Work in Berlin?